Chargeback guide: Dispute and prevent chargebacks

 Stripe also offers a product called Radar, which uses machine learning to help identify and prevent fraud.
 Radar is built into Stripe and will learn from your business' unique data to identify high-risk payments.

-Merchants will need to analyze if the extra fees are worth it, as Radar for fraud teams costs an additional 7 cents per screened transaction on top of Stripe's regular fees.
+Merchants will need to analyze if the extra fees are worth it since Radar for fraud teams costs an additional 7 cents per screened transaction on top of Stripe's regular fees.

 Shopify is more involved in the chargeback process than some of the other payment processors we have reviewed.
 Once a customer files a chargeback, Shopify collects evidence and sends it to the credit card company, giving time for the merchant to provide additional evidence in the Shopify admin portal.
 It'll take up to 120 days to get a final decision from the credit card company.